Article

 A DIO of nine days is another indicator that this business is very efficient with working capital.

-But the next metric will really tell the full story.
+But the next metric will give you the full picture.

 4. Cash conversion cycle (CCC)